poshjosh/chinomsoikwuagwu.com/2020/04/19/AWS-Achritect-4_Architecting-for_Performance-Efficiency.md

 - Use a buffer when you have a workload that generates significant write load that doesn’t need to be processed immediately.

-- On AWS, you can choose from multiple services to implement a buffering approach.
+- On AWS, you can choose `Amazon SQS` or `Amazon Kinesis` amongst other services to implement a buffering approach.

 - __Amazon SQS__ provides a queue that allows a single consumer to read individual messages.